JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill9/index.md

 }
 ```

+This is where we declare the depdendencies for our `app` module.

 Here we see many libraries added as dependencies by default by Android Studio when we created the project.
-Libraries like the Kotlin standard library, some AndroidX libraries for Kotlin extensions (ktx), `appcompat`, `material`, and some testing libraries that we'll remove from the project until we start adding tests.
-We want to learn step by step.

-Go ahead and remove the following dependencies:
+We can go ahead and remove some of them.

-* `org.jetbrains.kotlin:kotlin-stdlib:$kotlin_version`: The Kotlin Standard Library is added implicitly by the Kotlin Gradle Plugin since some versions ago.
-We do not need to declare it explicitly anymore.
-* `junit:junit:4.+`, `androidx.test.ext:junit:1.1.2`, `'androidx.test.espresso:espresso-core:3.3.0'`: These are testing dependencies.
-We'll get to that later in the course and will add the required ones again.

 These are the `dependencies` we want to keep for now:

 ```groovy
 dependencies {